Objective 2. Steps in a MeSH Search: Adding the Drug Heading

 - If your search identified neither a relevant MeSH heading nor a relevant Supplementary Concept, you will need to use a keyword search for the drug concept.

-Note Introduction Date for Drug’s MeSH or Supplementary Concept
+Note the introduction date for the drug’s MeSH or Supplementary Concept

 In your Word document, make a note of the “Date Introduced” associated with your drug’s heading or supplementary concept.